Betelgesse/PredictiveBiomeModelling/README.md

 # PredictiveBiomeModelling
-Source code will be available by August 4th, 2018
+Source code will be available upon publication.